kentsislab/proteomegenerator3/README.md

 ## Introduction

-**kentsislab/proteomegenerator3** is a bioinformatics pipeline that ...
+**kentsislab/proteomegenerator3** is a bioinformatics pipeline that can be used to create sample-specific, proteogenomics search databases from long-read RNAseq data.
+It takes in a samplesheet and aligned long-read RNAseq data as input, performs guided, de novo transcript assembly, ORF prediction, and then produces a protein fasta file suitable for use with computational proteomics search platforms (e.g, Fragpipe, DIA-NN).

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the